pmitev/UPPMAX-Singularity-workshop/docs/running_singularity.md

 Keep in mind that running in the container you should be able to find the program inside or in the folders you have binded to the container i.e. the system tools and programs remain isolated.

 !!! warning
     If you have setup `conda` or `pip` installations in you profile folder, they get available in the container.
 This  might conflict with the container setup which is unaware of programs installed in your home folder.
-To avoid such situations you might need to run singularity with `--cleanenv` option i.e. `singularity run -e ./lolcow.sif`
+To avoid such situations, you might need to run singularity with `--cleanenv` option i.e. `singularity run -e ./lolcow.sif`